bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO huge performance problem with ~100 spotlights, even if there are no turtles spawned
+        Presently losing 10 ups at 150 spotlights.
+Best results when you pace out how slowly you spawn them.
+        Made a save file in the game to test performace with 150, and a commit here in git.

 -- TODO dead dummy seeking searchlights need to leave ghosts for real searchlights -- TODO also need to handle construction ghosts for boosted turrets, etc